lsst-dm/dmtn-250/index.rst

 First, it requires running a global Segwarides service, which in turn creates cross-domain authentication issues that we are currently ignoring.
 Second, this architecture does not support the desired property of directing the user to the local instance by default, since it doesn't know which instance is local.

-Currently, we do not provide service discovery for non-EFD InfluxDB databases, except via strimzi-access-operator to other services in the same environment.
+We do not currently provide service discovery for non-EFD InfluxDB databases.

 TAP schemas and associated metadata
 -----------------------------------